30 Best Things You Can Do Each Month in New Orleans

 There are just some things you can truly only explore by bicycle, and that goes for many parts of New Orleans.
-Hop on a cruise bicycle and peddle along with your educational tour guide, as you learn about the 300 years of history in the French Quarter.
+Hop on a cruise bicycle and pedal along with your educational tour guide, as you learn about the 300 years of history in the French Quarter.

 Whether at sunset or during the day, you will definitely want to treat yourself to a sailing trip in New Orleans.
 Listen to the waves around your stunning sailboat, while you get to see the city from a completely new perspective.

-To avoid the crowds, you might want wait to take your vacation to New Orleans until after school starts back up again.
+To avoid the crowds, you might want to wait to take your vacation to New Orleans until after school starts back up again.
 Fall is a great season for travel with milder temperatures, smaller crowds, better deals on tours, and a fun and spooky atmosphere as Halloween approaches.
 For a great escape from your daily stresses, you should go enjoy some Creole-inspired food and delicious frozen drinks.